jthomm/smartmatch/README.md

 # Smartmatch.js

-`smartmatch` is an overloaded equality function for JavaScript.
+`smartmatch` is a faux-overloaded equality function for JavaScript.

+### Faux-verloading

+JavaScript does not support type checking by default, so `smartmatch` checks type at run time.
+Thus, if performance is your #1 concern, `smartmatch` may not be right for you.

 ## Examples